 - anonymity of the candidates will be respected at all times; however, a list of the names of the candidates will be forwarded to the national headquarters of the relevant FEP member association.

-- if the application is submitted by a photographer who is not member of a FEP member association (see above in “eligibility” – paragraph “b”), he/she may be asked to submit, beyond the registration number as indicated above, some evidence of the professional status, perhaps a photo of premises, interior or exterior, and/or an example of a brochure, website address, or any further publicity material; the requested criteria are indicated in the digital application form.
+- if the application is submitted by a photographer who is not member of a FEP member association (see above in “eligibility” – paragraph “b”), he/she may be asked to submit, beyond the registration number as indicated above, some evidence of the professional status, perhaps a photo of premises, interior or exterior, and/or an example of a brochure, website address, or any further publicity material.

-- the appropriate application fee (50 euros) must be paid after the uploading of the images, through Paypal.
+- the appropriate application fee (50 euros) must be paid after the uploading of the images, through Stripe.